kyle-sylvestre/Tug/README.md

 -hover over any word to query its value, right click it to create a new watch within the control window

+-add/remove breakpoint by clicking the empty column to the left of the line number

 # Control Window
 -top row: program execution buttons